 Hiring can be nerve-wracking for any business owner, even if it’s not your first time.
 Do you have enough work to keep someone busy long term?
 Will they care about your clients or customers as much as you do?
 Should you hire an employee or independent contractor?

 Here’s what you consider when determining if it’s time to grow your team and how to shift from solopreneur to entrepreneur.

 Knowing when to hire is essential.
 Hiring too early causes several problems.
 If you don’t have enough work for your new team member, you’ll end up paying them for idle time.
 That drain on your resources just leads to cash-flow problems and added stress.

 But if you hire too late, you risk missing opportunities.
 You don’t want to have to cancel projects or delay a new product launch simply because there aren’t enough hours in the day.
-For many solopreneurs, finding the right moment to hire is the difference between failure and success.
+For many solopreneurs, finding the right moment to make the first hire is the difference between failure and success.

 There’s no one-size-fits-all rule for when to hire your first employee.
 But there are some general guidelines to help you decide.

 There are two reasons to hire an employee: